 In research, in SEO, in copywriting, and in editing (note my beloved Oxford comma there), it all needs to be approached with the right attitude.
 Never settling for mediocre in any part of content creation will make a piece of work far more than the sum of its parts and is key to producing content that stands out from the crowd (and in the SERPs, for that matter).

 So there you have it.
 Ernest Hemingway, J.K.
-Rowling, Charles Dickens: yes, they’ve all got some valid advice and are masters of their craft, but it’s Michael Scott whose pictures I have framed in my office for when I need some inspiration (this may or may not be true).
+Rowling, Charles Dickens: yes, they’ve all got some valid advice and are masters of their craft, but it’s Michael Scott whose pictures I have framed in my office for when I need some content marketing writing tips (this may or may not be true).

 This might all sound like heresy to writers who have a much more structured and traditional approach, but I find my own weird way of writing is how I get the best results.
 And that’s what’s important, so that’s what I’ll continue to do.

 “You have no idea how high I can fly.” – Michael Scott.

 Feeling inspired (by me or Michael)?
 Follow up this article with one of our most popular downloads, The Beginner’s Guide to Content Strategy and Implementation.